statamic/docs/content/collections/docs/blade.md

 While Statamic's [Antlers](/antlers) template language is powerful, tightly integrated, and simple to learn, it's not the only way to build your frontend.

-Antlers handles the responsibilities of both Blade _and_ [Controllers](/controllers), all in your template.
-If you choose to **not** use Antlers, know that you'll have to do additional work in PHP somewhere to fetch and prep content another way.
+Antlers combines the responsibilities of Blade Templates _and_ [Controllers](/controllers) all in one spot.
+If you choose to **not** use Antlers, just know you _may_ need to create controllers and routes to fetch content and map them to templates.

-You can use [Blade](https://laravel.com/docs/blade) or other template engines by using their respective file extensions.

 ## How to Render A Template with Blade

-Instead of naming your views `myview.antlers.html` use `myview.blade.php` extension (or whatever other engine's extensions you may have installed).
+Instead of naming your views `myview.antlers.html` use `myview.blade.php` extension.

 ## View Data